Tower of Skulls

 Tower of Skulls: A History of The Asia-Pacific War July 1937-May 1942 is a 2020 nonfiction book written by American military historian Richard B. Frank.
 It is the first volume released of a planned trilogy covering the Pacific Theater of the Second World War.
 The full text is divided into 18 chapters.
 This volume recounts the first five years of the Second Sino-Japanese War starting with the Marco Polo Bridge Incident up until just before the Battle of the Coral Sea.

 Background

-The book's title comes from a quote in a letter written by the Bengali poet Rabindranath Tagore in 1938 to the Japanese poet Yonejirō Noguchi stating "You are building your conception of an Asia which would be raised on a tower of skulls."
+The book's title comes from a quote in a letter written by the Bengali poet Rabindranath Tagore in 1938 to the Japanese poet Yonejirō Noguchi stating "You are building your conception of an Asia which would be raised on a tower of skulls," as Tagore compared Japan's ongoing conquest as emulating the ruthlessness of the Timurid Empire's founder Timur.

 Reception

 Naval War College Review, US Naval Institute, The New York Review of Books, and the Literary Review published positive reviews.